wonsage/WebFrontEndNotes/补充课/Vue Developer Course/Vue Developer 2023 Zero to Master.md

 ### Finishing Touches
 ## Master Project: Introduction to Pinia
 We are focusing at the core of Vue in the preview courses.
 The next to come is a full project, including router, states, and style orgnazition.
+### Creating a New Project
+Config a new Vue proj with Router, Pinia, Vitest, ESLint, Prettier.
+### Reviewing the Files

 ## Master Project: Form Validation